 (2) Combine oats, nuts, wheat germ and seeds in large bowl.

 (3) Put honey, oil, water, salt and vanilla in the blender, and process to emulsify oil and water.
 Pour over dry mixture and mix thoroughly.

 (4) Spread mixture on three large cookie sheets and bake at 250 degrees for one hour, stirring every 15 minutes.
 Be careful not to over bake.

 (5) Remove from oven and stir occasionally as it cools.

 (6) Store in cool, dry place or refrigerate for longer shelf life.

 *Good quality salt is less processed.
 I prefer to use Celtic Sea Salt, but there are other good salts on the market.

 **A good quality oil is one that is cold-processed and not treated with chemicals.
-I prefer olive oil, avocado oil or grape seed oil and would stay away from corn oil, soybean oil and lately there have been some questions about canola oil.
+I prefer olive oil or avocado oil and would stay away from corn oil, soybean oil and lately there have been some questions about canola oil.